Maktab Nasional: Internal structure

 The school offers the Malaysian public examinations, PT3 and SPM and also the IGCSE international examinations for selected students.

-As it is a Catholic secondary school under the auspices of the Sacred Heart Cathedral parish, along with other fellow Catholic mission schools under the parish's care (including the school's kindergarten and primary daughter schools) such as SK Sacred Heart, Karamunsing, SM St. Francis Convent, Bukit Padang, Tadika St. Francis, Karamunsing, SK St. Francis Convent, Bukit Padang, Tadika Shan Tao, Karamunsing, SM La Salle, Tanjung Aru and SJK (C) Shan Tao, Kepayan Ridge, the school's supervisor is the incumbent rector of Sacred Heart Cathedral, Kota Kinabalu, concurrently held by Rev. Fr.
-Paul Lo from Kudat, whilst the current chaplain is the Rev. Fr.
-Mattheus Augustine Luta, a native of Penampang since October 2022 (by which he is also concurrently the school's ex-officio board of governors' member representing the clergy quota) in which he succeeded Rev Fr.
-Wilfred Petrus Atin, a native of Ranau who is also the current rector of St. Michael's Church, Penampang since 2017 and its current principal is Mdm.
-Marie Yong Pik Hua, who took over from the only alumnus to serve in the similar post, Dr. Alexander Funk Yun Leong in 2019 after his tenure contract ended for the past six years since 2013.
+As it is a Catholic secondary school under the auspices of the Sacred Heart Cathedral parish, along with other fellow Catholic mission schools under the parish's care (including the school's kindergarten and primary daughter schools) such as SK Sacred Heart, Karamunsing, SM St. Francis Convent, Bukit Padang, Tadika St. Francis, Karamunsing, SK St. Francis Convent, Bukit Padang, Tadika Shan Tao, Karamunsing, SM La Salle, Tanjung Aru and SJK (C) Shan Tao, Kepayan Ridge, the school's supervisor is the incumbent rector of Sacred Heart Cathedral, Kota Kinabalu, held by the Rev Msgr Nicholas Stephen Juki Tinsung Moujing, a native of both Penampang (paternal) as well as Tambunan (maternal) districts.

+The current chaplain is Rev Mattheus Augustine Luta, a native of Penampang since October 2022 (by which he is also concurrently the school's ex-officio board of governors' member representing the clergy quota) in which he succeeded Rev Wilfred Petrus Atin, a native of Ranau who is also the current rector of St. Michael's Church, Penampang since 2017.

+Its current principal is Mdm Marie Yong Pik Hua, who took over from the only alumnus to serve in the similar post, Dr Alexander Funk Yun Leong in 2019 after his tenure contract ended for the past six years since 2013.